namema1/zidipay-policy-rag/ai-tooling.md

 How AI tools were used to scope, design, build, and debug this project.
 This document is honest and specific — every claim below corresponds to work actually done.

+AI was used heavily at every stage, but nothing was accepted on trust.
+Every generated file, config value, prompt, and eval number was read, understood, and independently verified before it was committed — code by running it (imports, index build, tests, and the app itself), config by checking the resulting behaviour, and eval numbers by re-running the harness.
+Where a generated output was wrong, it was diagnosed and corrected rather than shipped as-is (see §3).
+Heavy AI leverage and human verification are not in tension here: the AI produced the drafts fast, and each draft still had to pass review before it landed.

 ## 1. Tools used

 - **Claude.ai (chat)** — for brainstorming the problem, choosing the stack, deciding the architecture, mapping the rubric to deliverables, and writing the exhaustive prompt that drove Claude Code.